A few days of not cold temperatures and a few early blooms and tiny green leaves showing up in the yard makes me yearn for spring!

 This sugar bowl is from a Japanese tea set I bought at an auction years ago.
 I typically use it in my autumn decorating but it is so spring like in this setting!

-make it special and welcoming
+make it SPECIAL and welcoming

-If you have white dishes (or any of your everyday dishes) and a limited budget, buy salad and dessert ones to mix it up.
+If you have white dishes (or any of your everyday dishes) and a limited budget, you could buy different pattterns salad and dessert ones to mix it up.
 Add napkins and ribbons too.
 There are so many pretty paper products today to use!
 I have a freind who is the best table styler for parties.
-She mixes beautiful paper products and extra fun ones for her granchildren’s birthdays regularly.
+With china, she often mixes beautiful paper products and extra fun ones for her tables regularly.

 If you are nervous about soiled napkins or broken crystal, don’t use it!
 But do try to get past that so you and everyone can enjoy the gathering.

 Your table should be both welcoming and special for your guests as well as comfortable.